Mega-Fi/megafi-docs/landing/docs/hedge/overview.md

 8 strategies: Call, Put, Straddle, Strangle, Call Spread, Put Spread, and 2 inverse spreads.

 **Are options physically or cash-settled?**
-Cash-settled in USDC.
-You receive profit in USDC, not the underlying token.
+Cash-settled in USDm.
+You receive profit in USDm, not the underlying token.

 **Can I close options before expiration?**
 Yes.
 Options are ERC721 NFTs and can be transferred or sold on secondary markets.